A Basic Toolkit for Stop Motion

 2. Cocktail Sticks

 You may know them as toothpicks.
 They can be found in most supermarkets.
-They’re one of the best (and cheapest!) tools for model making.
+They are one of the best (and cheapest!) tools for model making.
 You can use them to make holes for eyes or to draw on a mouth.
-If you’re using painted beads for eyes, you can use a cocktail stick to move them side to side.
+If you are using painted beads for eyes, you can use a cocktail stick to move them side to side.

 3. Masking Tape

 This is brilliant for stop motion.
 You can find it in decorating stores.
-It is important to have everything fixed in place when you’re animating, such as your tabletop studio and camera.
+It is important to have everything fixed in place when you are animating, such as your tabletop studio and camera.
 The great thing about masking tape is that it sticks well and can be easily removed without marking your table.
-Another bonus is that you don’t need scissors as you can simply tear it by hand.
+Another bonus is that you do not need scissors as you can simply tear it by hand.

 4. Self Adhesive Magnetic Tape

 When used with a magnetic surface, magnets are very useful in stop motion as they help keep things still.
 You can get magnetic tape on a roll which will last a while.
-The added bonus is that your puppets will make great fridge magnets after you’ve animated them.
-I use magnets a lot with my table-top studios – included in each of my workshops, you’ll find a guide on how to make one.
+The added bonus is that your puppets will make great fridge magnets after you have animated them.
+I use magnets a lot with my table-top studios – included in each of my workshops, you will find a guide on how to make one.

-Here’s where I get mine from Guy’s Magnets.
-For elsewhere in the world, you’ll be able to find it in craft stores or ebay.
-I haven’t used this brand before, but for teachers in the U.S. I came across this.
+Here is where I get mine from Guy’s Magnets.
+For outside the UK, you will be able to find it in craft stores or ebay.
+I have not used this brand before, but for teachers in the U.S. I came across this.

 5. Invisible Thread